The Winged Warrior

 Picture

 The Winged Warrior uses a conglomerate of desert-dwelling societies.
-One of my first images that came to mind when I was writing this novel was the Bedouins, part of a predominantly desert-dwelling Arabian genetic group traditionally divided into tribes or clans, known in Arabic as ʿašāʾir (عَشَائِر)..
+One of my first images that came to mind when I was writing this novel were the Bedouins, part of a predominantly desert-dwelling Arabian genetic group traditionally divided into tribes or clans, known in Arabic as ʿašāʾir (عَشَائِر)..

 According to Wikipedia (which is not used for the final research, but only as a place to begin), the term “Bedouin” derives from a plural form of the Arabic word badawī, as it is pronounced in colloquial dialects.
 The Arabic term badawī derives from the word bādiyah (بَادِية), which means semiarid desert (as opposed to ṣaḥrāʾ صَحْرَاء, which means very arid desert).
 The term “Bedouin” therefore means, “those in bādiyah” or “those in the desert”and therefore, perfect to begin with my Maajnaran people and culture.